usnistgov/feasst/README.rst

 Google Test 1.7.0
 *****************

-For testing the C++ code: CMake automatically clones and compiles the respository.
+For testing the C++ code: CMake automatically clones and compiles the repository.

 Associated CMake flag